scottbw/analytics-udd/udd/student_course_membership.md

 \** indicates that the property is the primary key for this entity.

 ## Description of student_course_membership entity
 A student_course_membership describes a student's enrolment on a course.
-It is designed to deal with the fact that some students are enrolled on more than one course in their time at an institution.
+It is designed to handle, not only a student enrolling on a single course in their time at an institution, but also with cases where a student is enrolled on more than one course, to study either two or more courses simultaneously or one after the other.

 ## Notes
+The student_course_membership entity carries critical data about the student's current studies and also acts as a historical record of course changes and previous studies.
+For this reason, the WITHDRAWAL_REASON code and COURSE_END_DATE must be set when a student changes course, and typically the ACTIVE_MEMBERSHIP property is updated.

 This entity is similar to a HESA Instance element and a HEDIIP Data Language Student Registration entity.

 ## STUDENT_COURSE_MEMBERSHIP_ID